Social Research & Public Policy (SRPP-UH)

 Typically offered January term

+Philanthropy Today: How Organized Money Fuels Innovation, Institutions and Movements: Why do people give?
+What does philanthropy engender?
 Philanthropy is one of the most powerful sectors in the world, shaping health systems, arts and culture, higher education, human rights and numerous other public and private institutions and goods in many countries.
 But to many, these influential institutions and donors, like George Soros, Bill Gates and a growing number of newly-philanthropic tech billionaires, seem opaque and often unaccountable.
 This course will explore the ancient roots of philanthropy, the creation of foundations in the modern era, their social impact, and their local context, including the legal and tax regimes which give rise to them.
-It will also delve into emerging trends, debates, practices and controversies, illuminated by case studies, talks with philanthropic leaders, site visits and intensive, ongoing exercise that will enable students to identify an area of philanthropic interest and need, choose an organization, and undertake all the responsibilities for making an actual grant.
+It will also delve into emerging trends, debates, practices and controversies, illuminated by case studies, talks with philanthropic leaders, site visits and intensive, ongoing exercise that will enable students to identify an area of philanthropic interest and need, choose an organization, and design a process for making an actual grant.

 Grading: Ugrd Abu Dhabi Graded